 Bachelor’s degree required, preferably in communications, hospitality, public relations, or marketing.

-Experience with creating, tracking and reconciling budgets.
+Experience with creating, tracking and reconciling budgets and negotiating contracts.

-Experience supervising staff and/or volunteers.
+Experience supervising staff members and/or volunteers.

 Knowledge, Skills, and Abilities: